tauri-apps/awesome-tauri/.github/pull_request_template.md

 - [ ] Use the following format: `[Title](link) - Description.`
 - [ ] If the project is closed source add the `![closed source]` badge after the `(link)` but before the `-`.
 - [ ] If the project/article is non-free or paywalled add the `![paid]` badge after the `(link)` but before the `-`.
-- [ ] Add entries to the bottom of the correct category.
+- [ ] Add entries alphabetically to the most appropriate category.
 - [ ] No unnecessary words like `for Tauri`, `a Tauri plugin` and `Super-Fast`.
 - [ ] Description does not start with `A` or `An`.
 - [ ] Description is under 24 words.